-Pharm2Philly is a local Philadelphia-based blog and community that is collaborating with Philadelight.
-Be sure to follow Pharm2Philly for updates on new restaurants and happenings in Philadelphia.
+Pharm2Philly is a local Philadelphia-based food blog that is collaborating with Philadelight.
+Our food and dining articles will now appear on pharm2philly.com.
+Follow Pharm2Philly for updates on new restaurants and happenings in Philadelphia.

 Do you want to experience the Zahav taste without having to wait idly for a bar seat or wait 2 months for an impossible reservation?